AUBioInformatics22/MuscularDogstrophy/2_Alignment.md

 #### Discussion

 We first indexed our canine reference genome (canFam6) using bwa mem and the script: `0_index_genome.sh`.
-We then aligned the samples to the reference genome using the script: `3_align_chrX.sh`.
-Given that the muscular dystrophy disorder that we are investigating is sex-linked, we subset by the X chromosome using `samtools view`.
+We then aligned the samples to the reference genome (CanFam6) using the script: `3_align_chrX.sh`.
+Given that the muscular dystrophy disorder that we are investigating is X-linked, we subset by the X chromosome using `samtools view`.
 We used `samtools flagstat` and `samtools depth` to summarize the alignment quality of our sequences, and then generated a bar plot of coverage, including raw and aligned data using the script: `create_figures.R`.
 The same script was used to produce a bar plot of percent mapped.

 #### Trimming

-We decided not to trim our samples.
+We decided not to trim our samples since all Phred scores indicated high quality DNA as evidenced by the results of 'FASTQC' (see step 1).

 #### Comparing raw coverage to aligned coverage